-The company’s premises include a broad and fully-refurbished tract that dates back to the early 18th century and is all that remains of an older palace destroyed during an Ottoman invasion.
-This tract houses the Augarten museum, with its shop and restaurant.
+Augarten’s premises include a broad and fully-refurbished tract that dates back to the early 18th century, which is all that remains of an older palace destroyed during an Ottoman invasion.
+This tract houses the Augarten porcelain museum, with its shop and restaurant.

 First off, if you do visit, pay extra for a guided tour of the “factory”, which takes you behind the scenes.
 We’re not talking big machines, conveyor belts, and bespectacled gentlemen in white coats.
 At Augarten, ceramic artists make every piece of porcelain by hand.